tlh/workgroups.el/README.md

   call them "window configurations" because it's too long, and Emacs already uses that for something else.
 It'd be misleading, too, since a workgroup is actually a named set of multiple wconfigs (one base config, and then a working config for each frame).
+A "workgroup" seems like a good name for such a collection of window configurations, and thanks to MS, the word "workgroups" is also associated with the word "windows".
 So "Workgroups" it is.
 I'll have to do something special for the 3.11 release.

 **Q:** Why should I use Workgroups instead of Elscreen?